Patel-Suchi/Car-Dealership-Simulator/README.md

 # Car-Dealership-Simulator

-A simulator for Car Dealership using object-oriented Java, file I/O and excepHon handling to simulate a simplified car registration and management system for dealership.
+The project involved designing a simulator for a Car Dealership using Java programming language.
+The focus of the project was to implement a simplified car registration and management system for the dealership.
+Object-oriented programming techniques were used to create classes, objects and methods that could perform the necessary actions.
+File I/O and exception handling were also used to manage data input and output, ensuring data security and reliability.
+The simulator provided a user-friendly interface and allowed dealership employees to manage customer information, car inventory, and sales transactions.
+The implementation of the Car Dealership Simulator aimed to streamline dealership operations and provide a more efficient way to manage car registration and sales.